Since the beginning of this year, I’ve had two activities where my speed learning process was boosted.

 But if you’re trying to learn English, French, German, Italian, Spanish, or something else that’s common, for sure you’ll find someone.

 Ask them to not only proofread your text, but also to explain more about your mistakes so you can understand where you did wrong and why.

 You’re not the only one that wants to learn a foreign language.

 As long as you’re not trying to learn Nuu-chah-nulth, you’ll find somebody.
 And it’s really important to practice with someone the foreign language you’re trying to learn because that’s all about – practicing and speaking.

-If you’re only staying in your comfort zone and speak only with yourself, you’ll have a brain freeze when you’ll have to talk with someone else – or worse, with a native.
+If you’re only staying in your comfort zone and speaking only with yourself, you’ll have a brain freeze when you’ll have to talk with someone else – or worse, with a native.

-4. Tools to speed learning your way towards a foreign language
+4. Tools to speed learning your way toward a foreign language

 In my adventure of learning English, I’ve found a few tools that have helped me.